Skip to content

 7. Actions to Include When Appropriate

-2. Referral of victim and/or aggressor to school psychologist, counselor, or other appropriate support personnel
+1. Referral of the Complainant and/or Respondent to the school psychologist, counselor, or other appropriate support personnel.

 3. Procedures for a fair and timely opportunity for the accused to explain the accusations and defend his/her actions prior to student discipline.